MichelleWillaQu/A-Simple-Kanban-Board/README.md

 ### Testing

-The current 96% test coverage and an overview of all the tests run.
+The current 100% test coverage!
+An overview of all the tests run:
 <br>
 ![Test Coverage](./readme-pics/Coverage.png)

-### To do

-- Achieve 100% test coverage

 ### Usage